jaybdub/bubble_bop/README.md

 # BubbleBop

-BubbleBop is a simple game for NVIDIA Jetson Nano.
+BubbleBop is a simple game for NVIDIA Jetson.

 ## Setup